Permissive Information-Flow Analysis for Large Language Models: Permissive Label Propagation

 \subsection{Computational Cost}

-The label propagator wrapper based on prompt-based augmentation requires a number of LLM calls that in the worst-case is exponential in the number of documents in the context.
+The label propagator wrapper based on prompt-based augmentation requires a number of LLM calls that, in the worst case, is exponential in the number of documents in the context.
 This occurs \eg, in a flat bounded lattice where all labels between $\bot$ and $\top$ are incomparable and when each subcontext has a different label.

 However, the number of LLM queries is always bounded by the size of the lattice.
-When the lattice forms a totally ordered set (\eg two-element lattices distinguishing between trusted vs untrusted or confidential vs public data), Algorithm~\ref{alg:heuristic} stops as soon as it finds a subcontext whose utility drops below a $\lambda$ difference \wrt the utility of the full context.
+When the lattice forms a totally ordered set (\eg two-element lattices distinguishing between trusted vs. untrusted or confidential vs. public data), Algorithm~\ref{alg:heuristic} stops as soon as it finds a subcontext whose utility drops below a $\lambda$ difference \wrt the utility of the full context.
 For richer lattices describing more fine-grained security policies, Algorithm~\ref{alg:heuristic} visits a small subset of the lattice in typical queries, either because only a few labels are represented in the context or because the utility drops below the tolerance $\lambda$.
 Therefore, computational costs are not a major concern for several fundamental lattices.
+We discuss several optimizations in Section~\ref{subsec:extensions} that reduce the cost of running the system. \citet{liu2024attribot} also proposed tricks to further accelerate the computation of these context attributions.

 To avoid worst-case costs, alternative algorithms or model architectures may be more suitable.
 For example, the $k$NN-based architecture we consider in this paper only requires one additional LLM call per query ($p_{\text{LM}}(y|x)$, in addition to the original query $p_{\text{LM}}(y|x,C)$).